philcryer/philcryer.com/README.md

 ## TODO

-* Build footer with the date, a link to this github page, and a short build hash linked to the commit `npm` used to build; reproducible builds FTW!
+* Build a footer with the date, a link to this github page, and a short build hash linked to the commit `npm` used to build; reproducible builds FTW!

 ```shell
 git rev-parse --short HEAD